 Fill makes at least part of the image fill the full area of the visible display box so that there's no blank space in that box.
 In many cases, that means that you're only going to see part of the image.
 Here's an illustration using the same panorama.

 If you have the Navigator panel expanded to display the thumbnail, you'll also notice that there's a white box on top of the thumbnail.
 That's showing which part of the image is visible in the main panel.
 We can put that to use later.

 You can customize whether the active zoom out state is fit or fill simply by choosing one or the other--that sets the state for the next time you zoom out too.

 Zoom Levels: Magnification Amounts

-1:1 This is permanently displayed as the third option.
+1:1 This is displayed as a permanent menu option.
+That is, 1:1 will be visible regardless of what zoom in setting you assign (see below).
 It zooms in to full resolution, where 1 pixel of the image is 1 pixel of your screen.
-If you haven't generated 1:1 previews, it might take a moment to generate a new preview image.
+Or, put another way that many (or most) other image editors use, this is the 100% setting.
+If you haven't already generated 1:1 previews, it might take a moment to generate a new preview image to display.

 They range from 1:16, which zoomed out like this:

 to 11:1, which zoomed in to over 10 times, like this:

 Those are all pretty straightforward, but you can also set which ones you prefer as the defaults as a way to customize it for your workflow.
 This is where the two groups come into play--when you're setting the defaults, you can set each group separately to work as a combination.

 The general behavior is that it remembers which options you last used, and the next time you zoom in or out it'll revert to that same type.
 So, for instance, if you used Fit and 1:1, it'll remember that for next time.
 Or maybe you used Fill and 1:4.
 You get the idea.